The Rise of Cloud-Native Security Platforms (CNAPP): A Unified Defense (Cybersecurity 2026)

 Q11: What is "Just-in-Time" Access in CNAPP?

-Just-in-Time (JIT) Access: The Ultimate Solution for Least Privilege for CNAPP ensures that nobody, including your most senior security analysts, has permanent permission to modify security policies.
+just-in-time access solutions for CNAPP ensures that nobody, including your most senior security analysts, has permanent permission to modify security policies.
 Access is only granted when an active maintenance ticket is open and verified by multi-factor authentication, ensuring that the core of your security infrastructure is never subject to unauthorized changes.

 Q12: Can AI detect "Cloud Misconfigurations"?